tirnak/data-processing-flow/README.md

 Script outside of the flow
 - saves merged file to a fictive database.

-### Non-functional requirements
+### Non-funcitonal requirements
 - Panda is expected to be used (DataFrame)
 - Python is to be used.

 ### TBC (Assumptions)
-- if file is generated in target processing folder - job is in "successful" status
+- if file is generated in target processing folder - job is in "succcessful" status
 - if job hasn't run yet - job is in "preliminary" status
 - if job has run, but there is no file target processing folder - job is in "error" status
 - When merging time_started generated for File A and File B, the earliest of the two will be taken
+- The data in the input file is always valid, there is only one sheet per file

 ### TBA (Decisions)
 - Docker should be used to have a cleaner installation and not to deal with dependency versions conflict